 - ¼ cup finely grated Parmesan cheese

-2. Lightly brush a baking sheet with olive oil.
+- Lightly brush a baking sheet with olive oil.
 Stretch the pizza dough onto the baking sheet until it is a rectangle or circle about ½-inch thick.
 It may spring back as you stretch it.
 Allow it to rest between gentle pulls until it holds its shape and remains ½-inch thick.
+If you are using a packaged pizza dough, follow the instructions on the packaging.
 Brush the top lightly with olive oil.

-5. When the dough is partially cooked scatter the mostly cooked eggs over the top, then scatter over the tomatoes, the mozzarella and then the bacon.
+- When the dough is partially cooked scatter the mostly cooked eggs over the top, then scatter over the tomatoes, the mozzarella and then the bacon.
 Sprinkle the oregano and Parmesan over all.
 Return the pizza to the oven and bake for another 10 or so minutes until the dough is cooked through and the cheese is melty.
-Remove from the oven, let sit for 1 minute, cut into wedges, and serve hot, with a glass of cold milk.
+Remove from the oven, let sit for 1 minute, cut into wedges, and serve hot.